CodeReviewDAO/dxd_codereview/Reviews/341 - Casper Ruby SDK/2 - Beta/README.md

 The project provides the functionality described in the grant application and milestone acceptance criteria.

+**However, the project and source code documentation needs to be improved.
+The project also lacks negative path tests.**

+**The OP is strongly encouraged to improve these two points for the next milestone submission.**

+In the reviewers opinion, this submission should pass with notes.

 # Recommendation

 Recommendation | PASS with Notes